suncoast-devs/handbook/lessons/react-state/index.md

 ```

 Notice that we still receive an `event` variable as the first argument.
 We'll
-use that `event` variable to prevent any default behavior that would happen
+use that `event` variable to prevent any default behavior based on clicking on
-based on clicking on whatever element caused this event.
-This isn't always
+whatever element caused this event.
+This isn't always necessary, but it can be a
-necessary, but it can be a good habit.
-There is no default behavior for this
+good habit.
+There is no default behavior for this button, but this would inhibit
-button, but this would inhibit that behavior if there were.
+that behavior if there were.

-For now we will `console.log` a message.
+For now, we will `console.log` a message.
 This allows us to **test** if we have
-properly connected our function to the element.
+correctly connected our function to the element.
 When writing code, try to write
 a small amount of code and then **validate** if that code works.
-Right now we do
+Right now, we
-this with `console.log` but later on you'll learn about concepts like
+do this with `console.log` but later on, you'll learn about concepts like
 `automated testing` that can do this for us.
 Here we add a line of `console.log`
 to see a message in the console when we click on the button.

-> **NOTE** When writing code, write a few lines and then consider "how could I
+> **NOTE** When building your logic, write a few lines and then consider "how
-> know if this code will work" -- Often things like `console.log` in JavaScript
+> could I know if this code will work" -- Often, a few `console.log` statements
-> will help you debug.
+> in JavaScript will help you debug.

 ## Sidebar -- Using `debugger`

 There is a `debugger` built into our browser.
-The other way we could validate
+We could validate this code using
-this code is to use the `debugger` statement instead of `console.log`.
-The
+the `debugger` statement instead of `console.log`.
+The `debugger` statement will
-`debugger` statement will stop our code and bring up the JavaScript debugger
+stop our code and bring up the JavaScript debugger window.
+However, this only
-window.
-However, this only happens if your Developer Tools are open.
-The
+happens if your Developer Tools are open.
+The `debugger` statement helps you
-`debugger` statement is useful to allow you to stop and "look around" at the
-condition of your code while you are running it.
+stop and "look around" at your code's condition while you are running it.

-> **NOTE** Sometimes a `debugger` statement can be more useful than a
+> **NOTE** Sometimes, a `debugger` statement can be more useful than a
 > `console.log`.
 Try using it and see if you prefer that.

 > **NOTE** Don't forget to take the `debugger` statement out of your code